 I am also a devoted fan of the Portland Timbers, a member of the Timbers Army, and actually got to see them win the 2015 MLS Cup on a magical night in Columbus.

 The soccer book idea came from a simple combination of facts: I love to travel and write, I love soccer, and nobody has ever written a book like this.
 All I needed to know!
-Also, near as I can tell, nobody is offering consulting or guiding services to American fans heading to England to watch games.
-So I plan on doing that, as well.
+Also, near as I can tell, nobody else is offering consulting or guiding services to American fans heading to England to watch games.

 My first game in England was at Arsenal with Dermot of my “London Family” — a 2-1 loss to Aston Villa on the last home day of the 2010-11 season, a game in which I got to see Robin Van Persie score for the Gunners and Michael Bradley play for Villa.
 But I had seen The Emirates, heard the (mostly Villa) fans, and had seen that people could actually go to these games.
 I was hooked.